rage/java-programming-fall-19/data/part-1/5-calculating.md

 <sample-output>

-that is an integer --> 2
+here is an integer --> 2
-2 <-- that is an integer
+2 <-- here is an integer

 </sample-output>